technology | Apr 17 2019

 Big Data analytics helps analyze valuable insights from the data gathered from the fields, weather, and climatic conditions.
 It can help in yield production, as the insights can provide information like what to plant and where to plant a particular crop for maximum production.
 Also, the data gathered from humidity, temperature, and chemicals can provide useful insights like which fields are prone to contamination and the presence of microbes.

 Biotechnology is an emerging field in the agriculture sector.
-It is an area of agricultural science involving the use of various scientific techniques like molecular diagnostics, genetic engineering, and tissues culture to modify the living organisms: plants, animals, and microorganisms to increase the crop productivity.
+It is an area of agricultural science involving the use of various scientific techniques like molecular diagnostics, genetic engineering, and tissue culture to modify the living organisms: plants, animals, and microorganisms to increase the crop productivity.

-Genetic Engineering is the process of transferring a useful characteristic from a gene constituting the particular trait to another organism.
+Genetic Engineering is the process of transferring a useful characteristic from a gene constituting a particular trait to another organism.
 This process is used to increase crop productivity and providing resistance to weeds and bad weather conditions.

 Sensors can be used in the field of agriculture by collecting the data that can help farmers optimize and monitor their crops.